COVID-19 Vaccine FAQ

 I'm pregnant.
 Can I get vaccinated?

 Yes.
-People who are pregnant or breastfeeding may choose to get the vaccine if they are part of a recommended group (e.g. health care workers).
+People who are pregnant or breastfeeding are strongly recommended to get vaccinated for COVID-19.
+According to the CDC, pregnant people who become infected with COVID-19 are 15 times more likely to die and 22 times more likely to have pre-term births than pregnant people not infected.
+COVID-19 vaccines are safe for pregnant people, and can drastically reduce the risk of adverse pregnancy and neonatal outcomes.
 Pregnant and breastfeeding persons can consult with their health care provider before being vaccinated but aren’t required to.
 People who are trying to get pregnant do not need to avoid pregnancy after getting a COVID-19 vaccine.

 I have a weakened immune system.
 Can I get vaccinated?